Doctor of Nursing Science (DNS) Programs

-After completing your studies, you will know all of the ethical and professional principles of conducting high-quality, reliable research and you will be able to disseminate scientific findings to the healthcare community or to an academic audience that will implement your conclusions and discoveries as policies, modern procedures, and current legislation.
-You will also regularly evaluate the implications of said policies and find new, more consistent ways of improving them in the long run.
+After completing your studies, you will know all of the ethical and professional principles of conducting high-quality, reliable research and be able to disseminate scientific findings to the healthcare community or to an academic audience that will implement your conclusions and discoveries as policies, modern procedures, and current legislation.
+You will regularly evaluate the implications of said policies and find new, more consistent ways of improving them in the long run.
 Aside from research, you will teach the future generation of nurses and mentor both prospective students and workers.

 You will study theories of wellness and health, ethical analysis, risk reduction strategies for patient care, corporate factors and regulations, management, planning and special programs for different populations.
-A DNS program will mainly focus on the “hard” side of nursing, examining economics, and the key-concepts of administering the financial components of healthcare, information technology, provider-client communication, critical appraisal of the scientific literature, implementation of research skills and statistical outcomes.
+A DNS program will focuses on the “hard” side of nursing, examining economics, and the key-concepts of administering the financial components of healthcare, information technology, provider-client communication, critical appraisal of the scientific literature, implementation of research skills and statistical outcomes.

 Here are the main course outlines you will study during a DNS program: